bugen/pypipe/README.md

 231
 ```

-For example, `ppp text` is particularly useful when working with a indented JSON file.
+For example, `ppp text` is particularly useful when working with an indented JSON file.
 Using the `-j, --json` option allows you to decode the text into JSON.
 The decoded data can be obtained as a `dic`.
 ```sh
 $ cat staff.json |ppp text -j 'dic["data"][0]'
 {'Name': 'Simba', 'Weight': 250, 'Birth': '1994-06-15', 'Age': 29, 'Species': 'Lion', 'Class': 'Mammal'}